jab/bidict/docs/extending.rst

 Extending ``bidict``
 --------------------

-Although :mod:`bidict` provides the various bidirectional mapping types covered already, it's possible that some use case might require something more than what's provided.
-For this reason,
-:mod:`bidict` was written with extensibility in mind.
+Bidict was written with extensibility in mind.

 Let's look at some examples.